ejade42/ggDNAvis/README.md

   probability scale.
 Defaults to red (`#FF0000`).
 - `background_colour`: The colour to use for the background.
 Defaults to white.
+- `outline_colour`: The colour of the outline around the whole scalebar.
+  Defaults to black.

 Clamping arguments: